 Hearts of Iron 4 (along with all of the DLC) is available now from the Paradox store.

 Released in April 2019, Imperator: Rome is an attempt to parse nearly two decades’ worth of learning in terms of designing games like this for newer audiences.
 Starting not long after the collapse of Alexander the Great’s empire (304 BC), you can pick any nation or polity that existed around this time period and attempt to lead them to greatness, with the timeline officially ending around the time when Augustus was historically proclaimed emperor of Rome.

 It’s had a bit of a rocky launch, with Steam reviews plummeting to the ‘Mostly Negative’ area and a divided critic opinion.
 The content offering and historical flavour was Imperator’s weakest element, but it has been getting better with free patches and content packs that focus on specific areas and cultures.
-The dev team have proven very mobile and willing to completely re-think entire aspects of the design, which is a good thing and we’re very much looking forward to the upcoming 2.0 overhaul.
+The dev team have proven very mobile and willing to completely re-think entire aspects of the design, which is a good thing.

 Total War: rome II

 Right up until the release of Three Kingdoms (below), Total War: Rome II had the honour of being Creative Assembly’s most-played historical strategy game by a significant margin.
 It’s had a loyal core of many thousands of players for most of its life which inspired developer Creative Assembly to create more expansion for the game despite it being quite old now (no other CA game has received such support).

 Rome II had a rocky start, but it’s in a very good place these days.
 Rome: Total War is the cult classic favourite for many older series fans, and Rome II, by and large, is a better, more encompassing game.
 It’s not perfect, but unless you’re really turned off by the time period this is an excellent one to try out.